-Diagnostic Medical Sonography students are highly encouraged to complete all degree requirements prior to the start of the program.
-The Diagnostic Medical Sonography Programs consists of the following academic courses:
+Sonography students are highly encouraged to complete all degree requirements prior to the start of the program.

-All students enrolled in General Sonography will complete the following courses:
+All students enrolled in a Sonography Program will complete the following courses:

 DMSA 400 Introduction to Sonography - This course focuses on defining the scope of practice of the sonographer in the clinical setting and the basic skills required for patient care.
 Topics will include communication skills, basic vital signs, medical emergencies, invasive procedures and isolation techniques, history of sonography, career options and professional societies.